vishal-jain12/contact_details/README.md

 10. We can sort the record on date and name of the person.

 11. We can also search the record by number or name.

+12. On Contact view page, we can check the view count graph.

+13. Chart.js graph has been to view the graph of the total views count in the last 7 days.